Hanuwa/TeraTermUI_Dev/README.md

 # GUI Framework
 The whole GUI is made using customtkinter, read wiki to familiarize yourself with it, can work in conjunction with the normal tkinter too.
-It is versatile and really good looking but also very incomplete and its performance is lackluster, which is why I have customized and https://github.com/TomSchimansky/CustomTkinter & https://customtkinter.tomschimansky.com
+It is versatile and really good looking but also very incomplete and its performance is lackluster, which is why I have customized it and modified it quite a lot and https://github.com/TomSchimansky/CustomTkinter & https://customtkinter.tomschimansky.com

 # Convert from .py to .exe